rticommunity/rticonnextdds-connector/README.md

 implemented.
 Just not ready to release yet...

 ### Platform support
 We are building our library for few architectures only.
 Check them out [here](https://github.com/rticommunity/rticonnextdds-connector/tree/master/lib).
-If you need another architecture feel free to ask on the [RTI Community Forum](https://community.rti.com/forums/technical-questions)
+If you need another architecture. **Windows** is only supported for python as it for now.
+We plan to support it for nodejs as well in the future. feel free to ask on the [RTI Community Forum](https://community.rti.com/forums/technical-questions)

 If you want to check the version of the libraries you can run the following command: